 Our Final Thoughts on Our Day in Yosemite National Park

 We hope this information and these suggestions help you plan your own first visit to Yosemite.
 During our three days, we felt that we barely scratched the surface of all the things we wanted to do in the park, and we were surprised to find out that most visitors only spend a day.

 So we would highly encourage those planning on visiting to try to allot more than one day to this park if you want to allow enough time to visit different areas of the park outside the Yosemite Valley, do any of the major hiking trails, or go backpacking or riding in the wilderness area.

 Our three days here only whet our appetite and we are already thinking about our return visit.
 I am determined to do the Half Dome hike, see the waterfalls at full strength, and explore more of the park outside the Valley.

 You can also check out our tips on the top 5 places to visit in the southern part of Yosemite National Park, best photography spots in Yosemite, and our post reviewing the famous Bracebridge Dinner Christmas celebration at Yosemite.
-Stay tuned for more articles on the rest of our stay at Yosemite over the next week.

 Have you visited Yosemite?
 Have tips for first time visitors on things to do during their first day?